-Moving from a large general practice firm to a smaller boutique environment requires a good deal of forethought and may require some significant adjustments.
 Recently, I spoke with a senior associate that was working at a boutique firm.
 She had been there for less than a year and had previously worked for a number of years at an AmLaw 100 law firm.
-I could hear the frustration in her voice about having made a move that she thought was definitely the wrong move for her career.
-Although obviously a very bright and accomplished attorney, she unfortunately had not considered the significant differences that can exist between large firm practice and practicing in a smaller boutique environment.
-Attorneys moving to a smaller boutique environment from a large general practice firm would be well advised to take note of some of significant differences that may impact their daily practice.
+In speaking with her, I could hear the frustration in her voice about having made a move that she thought was definitely the wrong move for her career.
+She wasobviously a very bright and accomplished attorney, but I got the sense that shefelt like she had somehow failedfornot having considered the significant differences that can exist between large firm practice and some boutique environments before she made the move.
+She was being far too hard on herself -- but for the benefit of those considering such a move, below are some of the more significant differences we discussed which I think are worth noting.